cle1994/InnoD_Web_Handbook/3-html.md

 <link rel="stylesheet" type="text/css" href="style.css">
 ```

-And fonts, if you want to include nicer fonts.
-I recommend using
+If you want to include nicer fonts, I recommend using
 [Google Fonts](https://www.google.com/fonts) but you can include your own font
 files if you want.
 Make sure you have the rights to them first.
 ```html